 Loved Ones Are Safer & Happier During COVID-19 with DHC In-Home Care

 When her adult daughter died recently of cancer, my 90-year-old sister-in-law lost her support system.
-She was still living on her own in Virginia but required quite a bit of help.
+She was still living on her own in Virginia but required quite a bit of help to stay at home by herself.
 Her son and his wife in Provo, Utah, convinced her to move to a lovely assisted living facility close to their home.

 The move took place when a dramatic spike in COVID-19 in the area was just beginning.
 Shortly after Janet (not her real name) arrived, for the safety of all, the facility closed its doors to visitors.
 Understandably, they discourage taking residents “off campus” where they might be exposed to the virus and bring it back to other residents.
 The move is not turning out quite the way Janet and her family had hoped.